 Well, don’t despair, most DIY mistakes can be rectified with a bit of knowledge and experience so we’re going to tell you briefly why paint cracks, and how you can avoid it happening in the future.

-One of the major issues why that decorating job you did a week ago has started to crack is the fact that you did not prepare the surface properly.
+One of the major issues why that decorating job you did a week ago has started to crack is the fact that you possibly did not prepare the surface well enough.

 In general paint, whether it is emulsion or gloss or whatever, peels away because it is not sticking to the surface underneath; the wall or door that you painted.